Caleana: Taxonomy and naming

 The genus Caleana was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The name Caleana honours George Caley.

 There has been disagreement about the classification of this genus and its relationship with Paracaleana.
 In 1989 Mark Clements noted that none of the characters used to separate Paracaleana from Caleana is "sufficiently significant" to maintain two genera.
 A recent (2014) paper reports that recent molecular studies suggest that Caleana and Paracaleana are congeneric.
 However, the Western Australian Herbarium and several recent field guides to the orchids of Western Australia accept Paracaleana.

 Species list

-The following is a list of the species of Caleana accepted by the World Checklist of Selected Plant Families as at April 2018.
+The following is a list of the species of Caleana accepted by the Australian Plant Census as at October 2025.